aullman/opentok-layout-js/README.md

     bigMinRatio: 9/16,         // The widest ratio to use for the big elements (default 16x9)
     bigFirst: true,            // Whether to place the big one in the top left (true) or bottom right (false).
                                // You can also pass 'column' or 'row' to change whether big is first when you are in a row (bottom) or a column (right) layout
-    animate: true              // Whether you want to animate the transitions
+    animate: true              // Whether you want to animate the transitions using jQuery (not recommended, use CSS transitions instead)
     window: window,            // Lets you pass in your own window object which should be the same window that the element is in
     ignoreClass: 'OT_ignore',  // Elements with this class will be ignored and not positioned.
 This lets you do things like picture-in-picture
 };